Skip to content

 Current phase split

-The path difference is close to half a wavelength, so the slit contributions arrive nearly opposite in phase and the probe sits on a dark fringe.
+The path difference is close to a whole wavelength count, so the two slit contributions reinforce and the probe sits on a bright fringe.

 Quick test